trangngo3001/LAEM-Hotel-booking-/README.md

 - **Returning guests** cancel at only **14.5%** vs **37.8%** for first-time guests

 **On the model:**
-- Logistic Regression baseline achieved approximately 0.80 accuracy and 0.85 ROC-AUC on the test set.
+- Logistic Regression baseline achieved an accuracy of 0.8181 and a ROC-AUC score of 0.8993 on the test set.
+- The model achieved a weighted average F1-score of 0.81.
+- The F1-score for canceled bookings was 0.73, showing that the model can detect cancellations reasonably well, although some actual cancellations are still missed.
-- Results confirm that deposit type, lead time, hotel type, and special requests are among the most informative features for classification
+- Model coefficients suggest that deposit policy, previous cancellation behavior, parking requests, room type, and country-related patterns are important features in the Logistic Regression model.
-- Class imbalance (63/37) means **F1-Score and ROC-AUC are the primary metrics** — accuracy alone is misleading
+- Class imbalance (63/37) means F1-Score and ROC-AUC are important metrics alongside accuracy.

 ---